-There is a whole lot to digest in those few sentences up above.
-In this piece you will discover the illusions that are keeping you from experiencing a solid foundation of consistent happiness in each and every day of your life from past, to future, to thinking and you guessed it death.
+In this piece you will discover the illusions that are keeping you from experiencing a solid foundation of consistent peace in each and every day.

 What is happiness?

-The first thing I like to say is that happiness doesn’t really exist, yes there are certain things in life that can make you happy, but to me there a more concrete and sustainable version of happiness and that is bliss.
+The first thing I’d like to say is that happiness doesn’t really exist.
+Yes, there are certain things in life that can make you happy, but there is a more concrete and sustainable version of happiness, and that is peace.

-In order to begin to understand how to experience bliss you have to understand how the mind functions.
-For proverbial use we will say that the mind is simply that where all thinking takes place.
+In order to begin to understand how to experience peace, you have to understand how the mind functions.
+The mind is the storage bank where all thinking takes place.

-It’s easy to say that we think a lot.
-But how about the more sheer and in your face outlook and to say that the mind is addicted to thinking.
+It’s safe to say that human beings think, and we think A LOT.
+But there is the more sheer and in-your-face fact that the mind is addicted to thinking.

 So where does all this thought come from?

-The second thing is that there are two basic components to why we think.
+The second thing is that there are two basic components to all thoughts.

-So basically from the time we are born going through our toddler stages and beyond we have no other choice but to borrow the thoughts of the “adults” and what I mean by borrow is that we cannot think for ourselves because have not established a conscious at those stages so we are relying on everything we learn from the world outside of us.
+From the time we are born going through our toddler stages, and beyond, we have no other choice but to borrow the thoughts of the surrounding world, and what I mean by borrow is that we can think for ourselves but those very thoughts are hardwired into the mind, from a world from which we are trying to learn how to survive.